-- form the basis of the Department/Program letter and each letter shall clearly state whether the individual recommends for or against tenure and the reasons for that recommendation.
-Department letter writers are encouraged to consult the Letter Writer Guidelines which are posted on the DOF/VPAA website. - vi.
-Once the C/PD/PPCC's letter is produced, the C/PD/PPCC will share a draft with eligible faculty.
-Opportunities for feedback are provided, after which the letter is revised (if necessary).
-The C/PD/PPCC then submits a final version of the letter to the ATC along with letters from individual eligible faculty, external letter writers, internal letters, and any other Department solicited/unsolicited letters (e.g., letters from senior nontenure track faculty with significant experience in the candidate's discipline).
-Prior to the deadline set forth in the ATC calendar, the candidate submits one hardcopy of the portfolio to ATC (via the DOF/VPAA Office) and finalizes the electronic version on Blackboard. - vii.
-The C/PD/PPCC may write their own letter recommending either for or against tenure and substantiating that recommendation with evidence.
-This letter may be incorporated into the department/program letter described in vi above. - viii.
-If the C/PD/PPCC is untenured and eligible for tenure the year they are in the C/PD/PPCC role, the ADOF (with responsibilities for personnel or designee) will lead the tenure review process and act in the role of the C/PD/PPCC. - IV.
-Selection of External and Internal Referees and Handling of Referee Letters for Tenure and Promotion - a.
-External Letters: Tenure - i.
+- i.
 In the third year and after a candidate is successfully reappointed, the C/PD/PPCC (or designee) will begin consultation with the candidate to choose external referees who will be asked to write letters on behalf of the candidate for tenure.
 This process requires mentoring and support from the C/PD/PPCC (or designee) to assist the candidate is choosing letter writers that are best situated to impartially evaluate the candidate's scholarship or creative works. - ii.
 While all cases have a unique context, it is suggested that the list of external referees include specialists in the candidate's area(s) of study.
 Reviewers should not stand to benefit in any direct or indirect way from the candidate's advancement in rank and, ideally, have achieved the rank or standing that the candidate wishes to obtain (although in some narrower fields, this may not be possible).
 It is desirable to have at least one reviewer from a liberal arts college. - iii.
 The candidate, in consultation with the C/PD/PPCC (or designee), will choose between 3-4 external letter writers.
 Under special circumstances, a candidate may solicit up to 5 external letters.
-While the C/PD/PPCC is consulting with the candidate on suitable referees, the final decision as to who will be asked to write will be the candidate's.
+While the C/PD/PPCC is consulting with the candidate on suitable referees, the final decision as to who will be asked to write will be the candidate's. - iv.

-- iv.
 C/PD/PPCCs are responsible to reach out to possible external letter writers to ascertain their willingness to write on behalf of a candidate well before the ATC deadline for submission of names of letter writers.
 C/PD/PPCC will furnish external letter writers with the instruction letter on the DOF/VPAA website.
 Once external letter writers are successfully identified and agree to write, the C/PD/PPCC will notify the DOF/VPAA Office of the external letter writers' names and contact information by the due date in the ATC calendar.
 C/PD/PPCC shall keep the candidate apprised of the status of invitations and of their final disposition. - v.
 Candidates are responsible for gathering hardcopies of their materials (or posting them online) and sending the materials (or link) to the external letter writers for review well in advance of the letter due date.
 Candidates may choose to also include the instruction letter for external referees and a copy of the FHB language for tenure and promotion. - vi.
-C/PD/PPCC will solicit a copy of the letters from the external referees for department/program review with a receipt date that will allow for department/program review before the department/program meeting at which the candidacy is discussed. - vii.
+C/PD/PPCC will solicit a copy of the letters from the external referees for department/program review with a receipt date that will allow for department/program review before the department/program meeting at which the candidacy is discussed.

+- vii.
 C/PD/PPCC will make the external letters available to the eligible faculty who will write on candidates' behalf so as to inform their letters assessing the candidate's file for tenure. - viii.
 Approximately 2-3 internal letter writers are chosen by the candidate in consultation with the C/PD/PPCC that address the candidates' service and/or significant contributions to the college community.
-The C/PD/PPCC solicits the letters from the internal referees for departmental review. - ix.
+The C/PD/PPCC solicits the letters from the internal referees for departmental review. ix.
 The C/PD/PPCC collects all of the letters (departmental/program, internal, and external) and submits them to the DOF/VPAA Office who then forwards them to the ATC by the deadline indicated in the ATC calendar.
 These letters are then forwarded to the ATC.

-b.
-External Letters: Promotion
+B. External Letters: Promotion